3D-Nova/K3NDER-5/README.md

 # K3NDER-5
-FILES ARE NOT ORGANIZED AND ARE NOT READY TO BE PRINTED.
+FILES ARE NOW ORGANIZED AND ARE READY TO BE PRINTED (ASA/ABS or better - standard Voron print settings).

 Complete custom cross gantry project for the Ender 5 platform.
 (WORK IN PROGRESS) Main objective was to use what I had lying around.